skelouse/dsc-mod-1-project-v2-1-onl01-dtsc-ft-070620/README.md

 ax.xaxis.label.set_text("Budget (Billions)")
 ax.yaxis.label.set_text("Gross (Billions)")
 ax.tick_params(axis='both', which='major', labelsize=15)

-# As you can see in the graph below, movies that are worldwide make more
-# money than movies that are only released domestically
 ```

 ![png](img/output_17_0.png)

+As you can see in the graph above, movies that are worldwide make more money than movies that are only released domestically.

 ## Adding ROI and Combining Info Into Larger Frame